 What I did for this case was what many in the US consider “educated common sense.”
 My parents instilled in me to have integrity and pride for life.
 My family comes from a Samurai background and they have pride for living with faith and morals.
 My mother died of a heart attack a few years ago while I was on a business trip.
 She always told me to have faith in what I have my passion in, no matter how long it takes, the fighter is the winner.

 What is it that you would like to accomplish?

 Doing the right thing is often misunderstood.
 My only strength is my friends, family, supporters and the TRUTH.
 I have nothing else but my e-mails and Facebook.
 I came this far only from this against a huge worldwide corporation, so I am positive with what I am doing.
 Someone needs to take a stand.
 I just did what was necessary hoping to give more confidence to harassed hard working females everywhere.

-ALL above images of Rina remain property of Rina Bovrisse
+Images of Rina remain property of Bovrisse

-Above Image of Prada property of PRADA
+Above image property of PRADA